 The title quote, by the way, is stolen from the book I am reading.

 Here we go out of the sleep of mild people, into the wild rippling water.

 Deliverance has that same quality.
-The movie catches a little of the delight of creating a scene where nothing happens but the nothingness is burned into your consciousness as when the albino kid joins Drew in Duelling Banjos.
+The movie catches a little of the delight of creating a scene where nothing happens but the nothingness burns into your consciousness as when the hillbilly kid joins Drew in Duelling Banjos.
 Who has ever seen the movie and forgotten that scene?
 It has nothing to do with the plot.
 The plot almost does not matter and those scenes keep coming and coming.

 I am just at the point in the book where they put their canoes in the river, a little afraid of what’s around the next bend.
 For now, they know nothing of squealing like a pig or of what they will have to do to survive as their adventure turns dangerous but they have a sense that something important is going to happen.